shlomiassaf/ngrid/libs/apps/table/concepts/src/lib/modules/layout-concepts/layout-introduction/layout-introduction.component.md

   </div>
 </div>

-I> The `negTableOuterSection` directive is a helper that uses the `PblTableComponent.createView()` API internally to provide a declarative interface using templates.
+I> The `pblTableOuterSection` directive is a helper that uses the `PblTableComponent.createView()` API internally to provide a declarative interface using templates.

 ### Fine detailed **Outer Bottom** section